Medicine Horse Program uses many rescued and untrained horses in order to facilitate reciprocal healing, where client and horse help heal each other.

 Mischief is an affectionate 11 year old Quarter Horse mare.
 She loves trail riding in the mountains and eating treats!

 Silverwood is a 16 year old Thoroughbred gelding who spent his first six years as a racehorse, winning several events, and (thankfully) retiring without injury or incident.
 Despite his history as a racehorse, Silver is a calm and willing horse, but he still manages to find opportunities to let his inner foal out!

 Two year old Esperanza is an Andalusion filly, who was rescued by MHP in the fall of 2015.
 She came to us malnourished and with locking stifles.
 Esperanza was named for her Spanish heritage and the hope she brings.

-Doll and Red are chestnut thoroughbred mares that were both rescued from an auction in late 2015.
-They had their foals, PT and Bodhi, in the spring and have been wonderful moms.
-Though they have had very rough starts, they are learning to trust people.
+Red is a chestnut thoroughbred mare that was rescued from an auction in late 2015.
+She had a , Bohdi, in the spring and has been a wonderful mom.
+Though she had a very rough start, she is learning to trust people.
 Red has come along very quickly, and loves attention.
-Doll is still learning to trust, but is realizing people aren't all bad!

 Bodhi and PT

 Pt and Bodhi are our youngest therapy horses.
 They both look just like their moms and love people.
 Born in April and May of this year, they are still young and learning but absolutely love attention

 In March of 2017, we welcomed Victor to our herd!
 Victor is a 16yr old Andalusian who has been an upper level dressage and trail horse.
 The dressage work is a little to much for him now, but he still loves to be with people and be ridden.
 He practically prefers people to horses, and loves attention!
 He senses people and connects with them very well, expresses himself but is calm and happy to let people crawl on him bareback.

 Show the horses some extra love through a sponsorship!
 Click for more details.